gruberdev/tf-free/docs/md/index.md

 ---

-## Objective
+# Objective

-> **Creating and managing all available resources offered by major cloud providers in free-tier plans.
-Terraform is as the main tool used for creating, managing and providing access to these resources in a simplified and centralized manner.**
+> **Creating all available resources offered by major cloud providers within free-tier plans, using Terraform to provide, manage and access these resources in a simplified and centralized manner.**

-## Motivation
+### Motivation

+> :Collapse label=, default=open
+>
-Every major cloud provider offers a free tier that allows for the creation of all kind of resources free of charge, still, learning every cloud and managing these resources could prove burdensome.
+> Every major cloud provider offers a free tier that allows for some kind of resource free of charge, still, learning every cloud and managing these resources can prove burdensome to most.
+>

-The goal of this repository is to automate the management of these resources using Terraform as the central tool.
-It also aims to provide resources for learning and improve your skills as a DevOps Engineer and as a Terraform user.
-A CLI tool is part of this project for those who want a KIS approach.
+> The goal is to automate the management of these resources using Terraform as the centralizing tool.
+It also aims to provide resources for learning and improve your skills as a SRE/DevOps Engineer and as a Terraform user, even if you're developer that never touched cloud infrastructure, nowadays there's great value in learning these tools.

+---

-## Getting started
+# Getting started

 There are three main ways to bootstrap this project: